spywhere/Terminality/README.md

 }
 ```

+Every macro name (except inside `required`) should have `$` prefix.

+See example inside Terminality's settings file

 ### Custom Macros
-You can create your own macro to be used with custom command by adding each macro to `macro` section in your execution unit (See command format aboves).
-Each macro is a key-value pairs which key indicated macro name to be used and value is a list of string or pre-defined macros.
+You can create your own macro to be used with custom command by adding each macro to `macros` section in your execution unit (See command format aboves).
+Each macro is a key-value pairs which key indicated macro name (without `$`) to be used and value is a list of string or pre-defined macros.